About us | KROKODIL

 HISTOIRE POUR LA LIBERTÉ

-After the successful realization of KROKODIL’s project “Who started all this? – Historians against revisionism,” which gathered some of the most prominent historians of the post-Yugoslav region with the intention to actively fight against revisionist tendencies in regional historiographies, and whose main result is the publication of the Declaration Defend History signed by more than 65 000 people worldwide, KROKODIL continued the discussion on the importance of inclusive and balanced historical writing and participatory cultures of remembrance through the project “Histoire pour la liberté.”
-By marking events in recent European history, such as the reunification of Germany and the democratic transition of Central and Eastern Europe, but also by correlating them to the breakup of Yugoslavia, this project aims to stimulate debate and reflection on a common culture of remembrance and to promote peace, tolerance, and the exchange of experiences and perspectives, in order to further emphasize the dynamic character of European memory.
+KROKODIL’s project Who started all this? – Historians against revisionism gathered some of the most prominent historians of the post-Yugoslav region.
+The intention was to actively fight against revisionist tendencies in regional historiographies and thus advocate for a multiperspective approach to learning history in official school curricula.
+The main result of this project is the publication and dissemination of the Declaration Defend History.
+As a follow-up of this successful project, KROKODIL continued the discussion on the importance of inclusive and balanced historical writing and participatory cultures of remembrance through the project Histoire pour la liberté.
+By marking events in recent European history, such as the reunification of Germany and the democratic transition of Central and Eastern Europe, but also by correlating them to the breakup of Yugoslavia, this project aims to stimulate debate and reflection on a common culture of remembrance and to promote peace, tolerance, and exchange of experiences and perspectives, in order to further emphasize the dynamic character of European memory.

-KROKODIL regularly organizes humanitarian campaigns in order to raise funds for vulnerable groups.
-One of the main objectives here is strengthening understanding of citizens and encouraging empathy and proactive stance towards addressing the issues that individuals, groups or families, whether temporarily or permanently, face.
-Another goal is to advocate for improved public policies relating to philanthropy.
+One of the main objectives here is strengthening solidarity among citizens and encouraging empathy and proactive stance towards addressing the issues that individuals, groups or families, whether temporarily or permanently, face.

-• 10 fundraising campaigns during 4 years
+• 20 fundraising campaigns during 5 years

-• 50 000 euro fundraised
+• 80.000 euro fundraised

 • 750+ individual donors worldwide